artsy/force/components/map_modal/README.md

 # MapModalView

-This component is used to render a pop-up modal with an interactive google map showing the location of the Gallery and text displaying the show's location and its hours.
+This component is used to render a pop-up modal with an interactive google map showing the location and text displaying the model's location and supporting details.

 ## Implementation